leks360/leks360/README.md

 - 👋 Hi, I’m @leks360
 - 👀 I’m interested in Data Structure and Algorithims and Full Stack Web Development (MERN stack)
-- 🌱 I’m currently learning Full Stack Web Dev
-- 💞️ I’m looking to collaborate on Projects
+- I’m looking to collaborate on Projects
-- 📫 How to reach me lekdendorjiks@gmail.com
+- 📫 reach me at lekdendorjiks@gmail.com

 <!---
 leks360/leks360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.